pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

       A local installation helps you learn
       some of the Pachyderm basics and experiment with the product.
 It is not designed to be a production environment.

 We provide an easy "one line" deployment command to install Pachyderm with Console on a local environment.
-All you need is [a Kubernetes cluster running locally](../../../getting-started/local-installation/#prerequisites).
+All you need is a Kubernetes cluster running locally.

-Follow the deployment instructions in our [Local Installation](../../../getting-started/local-installation/#deploy-pachyderm-community-edition-or-enterprise-with-console) page.
+Follow the deployment instructions in our [Local Installation](../../../getting-started/local-installation/#deploy-pachyderm-community-edition-or-enterprise-with-console){target=_blank} page.
 You are all set!

 !!!
 Note